-This movie Padman, is an effort to create menstrual hygiene as fundamental right of every women (don’t be surprised if soon you start hearing about this).
+This movie Padman is an effort to create menstrual hygiene as a fundamental right of every woman (don’t be surprised if soon you start hearing about this).
 This also creates another responsibility for men that they should financially support menstruating women in their ‘problem’.
-Already you see how feminists are talking about waiving of tax burden on this (facilitating only foreign companies at the expense of male Indian taxpayers).
-Since, India is a poor country it will always be projected with how many women do not use sanitary pads and the data will be huge enough to make you feel ashamed of women’s bleeding and will ultimately make you open your wallet to the foreign companies.
+Already you see how feminists are talking about waiving of the tax burden on this (facilitating only foreign companies at the expense of male Indian taxpayers).
+Since India is a poor country it will always be projected with how many women do not use sanitary pads and the data will be huge enough to make you feel ashamed of women’s bleeding and will ultimately make you open your wallet to the foreign companies.

-Justice M Katju once written that 90% Indians are idiots.
+Justice M Katju once wrote that 90% of Indians are idiots.
 During my research on Vedic Philosophy, I came to know the same from some religious leaders (all foreign nationals from US and UK) as well.
-Feminists and UN know that Indians can be easily fooled by using patriarchy and other crafted lies with the help of foreign funded NGOs, free flowing funds of global corporates and through various UN organization.
+Feminists and UN know that Indians can be easily fooled by using patriarchy and other crafted lies with the help of foreign-funded NGOs, free-flowing funds of global corporates and through various UN organization.
 Unfortunately, we don’t see women like Sinu Joseph in our mainstream media and other debates because those channels are also funded by these global foundations.
-All they need is business from this vast population, well-being of women or this society is actually their last priority.
+All they need is business from this large population, the well-being of women or this society is actually their last priority.

 [This is a part of joint research effort on Modern Feminism and Vedic India.